Art Schlichter: 2011 arrest

 While under house arrest awaiting assignment to a state prison, Schlichter tested positive for cocaine while serving house arrest on federal charges resulting from the same case (and while still on probation from his Indiana sentence) on January 19, 2012.
-On May 4, 2012, as a result of the positive drug test, Schlichter was sentenced to 10 years, 7 months in federal prison (up from an original 8 years, 4 months sentence originally agreed to on the fraud case) to be served concurrently with the Ohio sentence, plus $2.2 million in restitution; the Indiana probation was canceled with the federal sentence.
-Barney admitted her role in the scheme, and cooperated with prosecutors and law enforcement to bring Schlichter down.
+On May 4, 2012, as a result of the positive drug test, he was sentenced to ten years, seven months in federal prison (up from an original eight years, four months originally agreed to on the fraud case) to be served concurrently with the Ohio sentence, plus $2.2 million in restitution; the Indiana probation was canceled with the federal sentence.

+Barney admitted her role in the scheme and cooperated with prosecutors and law enforcement to bring Schlichter down.
 She was later sentenced to three years' probation.
-She was also ordered to pay $400,000 in restitution, forcing her to auction off nearly all she owned and give up her house.
+She was also ordered to pay $400,000 in restitution, forcing her to auction off nearly everything she owned and give up her house.
 In 2015, Barney published a book, Quarterback Sneak, recounting her experiences with Schlichter.
-She believes that Schlichter set his sights on her soon after they met at a church in Westerville, Ohio, where he was speaking about his addiction.
-She also believes that in hindsight, she missed a number of red flags about Schlichter's story; while he talked a lot about the impact his addiction had on him, he never mentioned his wife and children.
+She wrote that Schlichter likely set his sights on her soon after they met.
+She believes that in hindsight, she missed a number of red flags about Schlichter's story; while he talked a lot about the impact his addiction had on him, he never mentioned his wife and children.

-Schlichter was incarcerated at FCI Williamsburg in Salters, South Carolina and later spent time at FCI Florence in Florence, Colorado.
-According to The Indianapolis Star, he continued to gamble while in prison; he had women place bets for him and was running a Super Bowl ticket scheme from inside prison.
-When prison officials learned about it, they cut off his email access for 90 days.
-He was released from federal prison on August 18, 2020, and transferred to Ohio state custody to serve the remainder of his sentence.
-His lawyers had attempted to get the remainder of his sentence waived for health reasons.
+Schlichter was incarcerated at FCI Williamsburg in Salters, South Carolina, and later spent time at FCI Florence in Florence, Colorado.
+According to The Indianapolis Star, he continued to gamble while in prison, having women place bets for him and running a Super Bowl ticket scheme.
+When prison officials learned about it, they cut off his email access for ninety days.
+Schlichter was released from federal prison on August 18, 2020, and transferred to Ohio state custody to serve the remainder of his sentence.

+Schlichter's lawyers had attempted to get the remainder of his sentence waived for health reasons.
 However, Franklin County Common Pleas judge Chris Brown took a dim view of the request, saying that Schlichter was "past the point of rehabilitation" and had not shown that he would "conduct (himself appropriately)" if released.
 Brown added that he was sympathetic to Schlichter's health concerns, and would have been more than willing to grant an early release if there was any evidence of remorse.
 However, Brown said, Schlichter had "demonstrated over and over" that he could not be trusted.

 Schlichter, Ohio Department of Rehabilitation and Correction inmate #A777924, was incarcerated at Ohio State Penitentiary in Youngstown.
 He was paroled on June 14, 2021; his second day of eligibility.